Building a Cafe Racer: Selecting a motorcycle

 You may already own the motorcycle you plan to customize and if that is the case you’re committing yourself to deal with whatever limitations that motorcycle may have (if any).
 At the end of the day though the decision is yours to make and should be driven by passion more than anything else.
 If you own a motorcycle that you love chances are when you start transforming it you’re only going to allow yourself to make it better.

 If you’re staring with a modern retro (Triumph Bonneville, Ducati Scrambler, BMW R9T, etc) then the manufacturer probably already produces all the parts you need to “transform” your bike into a “bolt on” Cafe Racer.
 While this is an easy option it isn’t what this post is about.
-If you’re ready to strip down an engine, cut a frame, upgrade parts and generally transform a motorcycle here are my top picks.
+If you’re ready to strip down an engine, cut a frame, upgrade parts and generally transform a motorcycle here are some motorcycles I would suggest when you are building a cafe racer.

 Triumph, Moto Guzzi, Ducati, BMW, BSA or if you’re capable of laying golden eggs, a Vincent.
 All these great names in motorcycling history have produced motorcycles that would suit your dream Cafe Racer build.
 The only problem is, they don’t come cheap and neither are the parts required to restore or customize them.